16 Product Discovery Questions Under 3 Categories [with Examples]

 According to Harvard Business School’s professor Clayton Christenen, 95% of the new products introduced fail.

 Tech businesses are fragile, in the sense that there is always more competition and the desire to stay relevant.
 The overheads are not as high as in other industries, but the customer has to find the value in the product in order to pay for it.
 This is the key reason why Amazon used its ‘customer obsession,’ and many other companies like YouTube, Slack, and Shopify pivoted.

-At the core of agile, the motive is to iterate the product in a systematic manner, such that you end up with the functionalities that have a market.
+At the core of agile methodology, the motive is to iterate the product in a systematic manner, such that you end up with the functionalities that have a market.
 Hence, every round of optimization has to come with feedback and evaluation of further development.
 That’s what the digital product discovery process is all about.

 The digital product discovery process works like a system.
 You input the right data, get the feedback, iterate, and get a functional product with a considerable market potential at the end.
 Use the questions enlisted here to not just begin, but even sharpen your product discovery process:

 All entrepreneurs and product managers understand the fact that their product has to solve a problem in order to get traction.
 But the very nature of problems can be classified to further understand and evaluate what is the potential size of the value proposition.